-Established in 2002, the Heart and Stroke Foundation Centre for Stroke Recovery is a virtual organization combining expertise from three centres of excellence: Sunnybrook Health Sciences Centre, Baycrest and the University of Ottawa/Ottawa Health Research Institute, in partnership with the Heart and Stroke Foundation of Ontario.
+Established in 2002, the Canadian Partnership for Stroke Recovery is a virtual organization combining expertise from three centres of excellence: Sunnybrook Health Sciences Centre, Baycrest and the University of Ottawa/Ottawa Health Research Institute, in partnership with the Heart and Stroke Foundation of Ontario.

 The Centre, led by Dr. Sandra Black, interim scientific director, capitalizes on the strengths of its three partner institutions and develops synergies among them to maximize our ability to help stroke patients.
 Specifically, the three institutions exploit the following strengths and expertise: